 Buy a copy of this guidebook today from our shop.

-This guidebook covers all the crags at Trogir, Split, Omis and Brela, plus the crags on the islands of Brac, Hvar and Vis.
+This guidebook covers all the crags at Trogir, Split, Omis and Brela, plus the crags on the islands of Brac and Hvar.

 List of rock climbing areas around Split